zain-95/CSPRBG/README.md

     * The seed needs to be as large as the block length.
 Pad with 0s if it is not

-    * Generate 100 binary streams of 1000 bits to test
+    * Generate 100 binary streams of 20000 bits and do the FIPS 140-1 tests on them

 ########################## Python Requirements:##########################